Local Place Plans

 This checklist should be submitted to lpp@highland.gov.uk, at the earliest opportunity, by any group who has started or will soon be starting Local Place Plan preparations.

-Your local Third Sector Delivery Organisation will be able to advise on group governance and any changes that may be required to meet requirements of a community-controlled group under the Community Empowerment Act.
+Your local Third Sector Delivery Organisation will be able to advise on group governance and any changes that may be required to meet the requirements of a community-controlled group (Scottish Charitable Incorporated Organisations (SCIO) or companies limited by guarantee) under the Community Empowerment Act.

 Local Place Plans can be prepared at any time.

-We ask that Local Place Plans are submitted at the earliest opportunity ahead of the extended deadline of Friday 27 September 2024 to provide more time for the checking process.
+We ask that Local Place Plans be submitted at the earliest opportunity, as we may need to come back to you for amendments to your submission during the checking process.

 Preparing a Local Place Plan

-Any Community Council or other community body deciding to prepare a Local Place Plan is asked to notify the Development Plans Team by completing our Notification of Intent form.
+Any community council or community-controlled body deciding to prepare a Local Place Plan is asked to notify the Development Plans Team by completing our Notification of Intent form.

 Download the Notification of Intent form